openzoom/tandem/README.txt

   ----------------------------------------------------------------------------

-  Please provide your personal Flickr API key in the file api-key-sample.as and rename it to api-key.as.
+  Please provide your personal Flickr API key in the file `settings-sample.as` and rename it to `settings.as`.
 If you don't have a Flickr API key, apply for
   one: <http://www.flickr.com/services/api/keys/apply/>

   ----------------------------------------------------------------------------